EVs

 This reimagining of energy markets has created unprecedented challenges for the utility industry, which is tasked with managing an entirely new energy load curve while satisfying regulatory demands that reflect global decarbonization goals.
 Between the electric vehicle (EV) industry and distributed energy resource (DER) markets booming, the question isn’t when these changes are coming, but how quickly a utility operation can prepare for the inevitable.

-What is Battery Storage
+What is Battery Storage?

 The terms battery and battery storage are used interchangeably in this article to describe either the mechanism or the purpose of the device: a receptacle to store energy for later use.
 Energy is captured through electrochemical processes between two metals that react to generate power.
 Specifically, battery energy storage systems (BESS) are battery storage devices designed to enable energy for renewable energies.
 To reach Net-Zero 2050 goals, accelerated battery storage is imperative to cleaner, sustainable energy that has a longer charge saved for when it’s needed the most.
 This is critical to match the pace of electric vehicle development, as well as to increase reliance on solar and other renewables.